The below are the simplest possible descriptions of various symbols,

 theorem, it does not make a difference along which path from

-to you integrate.
+you integrate.
 (Any two paths give the

-same answer, as long as is irrotational everywhere in
+same answer, as long as

 between the paths.)
-So the definition of is unambiguous.
-And
+So the definition of

-you can verify that the partial derivatives of give the
+you can verify that the partial derivatives of

-components of by approaching the final position in
+by approaching the final position

 the integration from the corresponding direction.